alex-harvey-z3q/bash_placebo/README.md

 $ . script_under_test some_arg some_other_arg
 ~~~

-The script will appear to run as normal, but afterwards, responses from its calls to the AWS CLI are save in the data path.
+The script will appear to run as normal, but afterwards, responses from its calls to the AWS CLI are saved in the data path.

 ## Manual mocking